Munich · Operators

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 The standard shape for Munich operators committed to US scale and preparing for or supporting a US commercial hire.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Munich operators running several US product lines, multiple US subsidiaries, or post-acquisition integration of a US brand.

 See the Partnership →